TexasLAN/documents/code_of_conduct.md

     -	Follow the limitations, restriction, and terms of the probation.
     -	Pay all dues, fees, and assessments applicable to all Members in good standing unless expressly excused therefrom by the terms of the designated probation.
   -	Probations can also happen after 3 warnings under the discretion of the Standards Board
 -	Restitution.
-A Member may be required to compensate the Fraternity, chapter, or an individual for loss, damage or injury.
+A Member may be required to compensate the Fraternity, Chapter, or an individual for loss, damage or injury.
 This may take the form of monetary or material replacement.
 -	Fine.
 A Member who is fined shall, within the time prescribed, pay the fine to the Chapter.
 Refusal or failure to pay the fine assessed shall place the Member in bad standing with the Chapter with all the loss of privileges entailed therein.
 -	Warnings.
 A written notice to the Member must be delivered by the VP of Standards or a member of the Standards Board stating that the Member is violating or has violated provisions of this code.
 This notice shall be signed in duplicate by the recipient and retained by the Chapter.
   -	Only three warnings may be given before the Standards Board considers further punishment regardless of Membership or Officership status.